 The induced de novo biosynthesis of microsomal monooxygenases catalyzing drug metabolism and bioactivation of environmental pollutants has important clinical consequences.
 It is reflected in almost exponential increase of publications on the subject, and nowadays induction of CYPs by phenobarbital reveals online about 40,000 results, by 3-methylcholanthrene (3-MC) – 118,000 results, and by 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD) – 148,000 results (see next chapter).
 Working in a distant Siberia and seeking out own research niche in keen competition worldwide, Tsyrlov had asked and reciprocally received mentor's support from the most noted scientists in an area of cytochrome P450 induction, namely Herbert Remmer, Allan Conney, Harry Gelboin, Ronald Estabrook, Edward Bresnick, Dennis Parke, and Daniel Nebert.

-Dr. F. Gonzalez is currently a Head of Laboratory of Metabolism, NCI/NIH, and a leading scientist in the field of CYP genes regulation,
+Dr. Frank J. Gonzalez is currently a Head of Laboratory of Metabolism, Center for Cancer Research, NCI/NIH.
+He is the world leading scientist in the field of CYP genes regulation.

 Tsyrlov led the NCI Subproject.
 In 1993, the first-ever published enzyme-kinetics comparative analysis was applied to hepatic microsomal, purified, and the recombinant Cyp1a1 and Cyp1a2 from mice.
 Usage the recombinant CYPs as the markers of metabolic drug-drug interaction is now a typical feature for many standard medical (PDR), toxicology, and oncology handbooks.
 Particularly, Tsyrlov with Harry Gelboin determined the [[Km]] and [[Kcat]] values thus revealing substrate specificity and catalytic activity for mouse Cyp1a1 and Cyp1a2 expressed through the vaccinia virus system in human hepatoma HepG2 cells.